h-hockliffe/icu-risk/README.md

 -   **Cox frailty** comparators,
 -   **Fine–Gray** subdistribution models (used for descriptive comparisons).

-Includes a `targets` pipeline, Quarto report, Docker image, GitHub Actions CI, and a test suite.
+Includes a `targets` pipeline, Quarto report, GitHub Actions CI, and a test suite.

 ------------------------------------------------------------------------